-The Urban Futures Studio organizes an annual ‘mixed classroom course’, an exciting new form of education for ambitious policymakers and students.
-The aim of this course is to give participants an understanding of the techniques developed for knowing and anticipating urban futures in view of the planetary crisis of the 21th century.
-Participation in this course offers students the possibility to gain hands-on experience in connecting ideas to action in collaboration with policymakers, on topics that are both scientifically innovative and societally urgent.
+This course gives participants an understanding of the techniques developed for knowing and anticipating futures given the planetary crisis of the 21st century.
+Participation in this mixed classroom offers students the possibility of gaining hands-on experience in connecting ideas to action in collaboration with policymakers on scientifically innovative and societally urgent topics.

-During the course, participants will study and reflect on existing and new practices like scenario’s, back casting, design thinking and science fiction.
-Each course ends with a presentation by students in a form that is most fitting to that year’s theme.
-The previous closing sessions were the Mobility Museum 2050, Coach for Conversation and the Uninvited Futuring Exhibition.
+Participants study and reflect on existing and new practices like scenarios, backcasting, design thinking, and science fiction during the course.
+Each course ends with an ‘intervention’ by students in a form that fits that year’s theme.
+Previous closing sessions were A Canon of Change, The Museum of the Linear Economy, Mobility Museum 2050, Coach for Conversation and the Uninvited Futuring Exhibition

 Aim of the course

-The aim of this course is to give participants a better understanding of the available techniques to deal with inherently uncertain futures by imagining what cities of the future may look like, and how they will be experienced by their future inhabitants.
+This course aims to give participants a better understanding of the available techniques to deal with inherently uncertain futures by imagining what cities of the future may look like and how their future inhabitants will experience them.

 Mixed Classroom Format

 The course offers a mix of (guest) lectures, interviews, case exercises and discussions.
 Using the mixed classroom format, students learn to apply the acquired theoretical knowledge in case studies on future cities.
-Participation in this course offers you the possibility to gain hands-on experience in connecting ideas to action in collaboration with policymakers, on topics that are both scientifically innovative and societally urgent.
+Participation in this course offers you the possibility of gaining hands-on experience in connecting ideas to action in collaboration with policymakers on scientifically innovative and societally urgent topics.
 In addition, you get taught innovative forms for doing research and presenting research.